People think I'm gay...but I'm not.

 For some men, this feeling of being different, wrong, or "weird" may lead to denial of self.
 For example, this is often noted as one of the forces that keep homosexual or bisexual men in the closet.
 One of the unfortunate side effects of this is that boys who are raised to strictly adhere to these gender roles instead of developing their own sense of self-identity often exhibit more violence, drug and alcohol abuse, and unsafe sex practices.
 This brings up the question of whether these roles are benefitting or hindering young men.
 Though for many, it may not be an issue, in your case, it seems the latter.
 The fact that you are able to step outside the proverbial box in spite of this is great.
 But being outside the norm may be difficult and garner criticism so the trick is learning how to manage that while maintaining your self-confidence.

 One way to do this is to surround yourself with people who don't make snap judgments on your sexuality based on surface traits like your affinity for the arts.
 It may take time and a little extra effort but first ask yourself a few questions: Do you find this judgment to be more prevalent within certain groups of people?
 Could you try to shift your social circle to include people who may be less likely to assume your sexuality before getting to know you?
 Perhaps you could explore clubs, organizations, or common interest groups that would allow you to not only pursue your hobbies like theatre and decorating but also give you the chance to meet women in a more personal setting.
 This may help them get to know you and either avoid or get beyond any initial assumptions they may have about your sexual orientation.
-Columbia students may want to check out the on-campus organizations listed on the Student Affairs website.

 Surrounding yourself with people who accept you for you will likely up your chances of finding a woman who will find you attractive and date-worthy.
 In reality, there are very few people who perfectly fit the ideals of masculinity, femininity, or the other dichotomies that many cultures perpetuate, so it's futile to try to be someone you're not.
 Those who jump to conclusions or choose to think less of you because you don't conform are the ones missing out.
 Embracing this and the fact that you are worthy of acceptance and love regardless of how "manly" you are, will lead to a sense of self-worth that may translate to a greater sense of confidence when it comes to dating.